" Python Basics: Functions and Variable Scopes"

 The values passed to the function as parameters are called the function arguments.
 There are two types of arguments.
 They are

-Fixed arguments: The number of arguments passed during the function call should be equal to the number of arguments that has been declared to a function during its declaration.
+Fixed arguments: The number of arguments passed during the function call should be equal to the number of arguments that have been declared to a function during its declaration.

 def func1(num1,num2): return num1+num2 func1(4) /* throws an error as the number of parameters during the function call is not equal to the number of parameters in the declaration */